corpse-mirror2

 Like in the Cicada crosshatch images, in the Corpse & Mirror prints, Johns sought to evoke a New form, one that is growing and splitting in new visual directions.
 "The Cicada title has to do with the image of something bursting through its skin, which is what they do.
 You have all those shells where the back splits and they've emerged.
 And basically that kind of splitting form is what I tried to suggest."
 Johns illustrated this splitting by employing lines of primary and secondary colors.

-Author and Project Director at the Wildenstein Institute Roberta Bernstein observes: "the crosshatchings are the first Jasper Johns paintings that can be properly called abstract, though they are more like drawings than the gestural abstractions of Jackson Pollock or Jack Tworkov, and they bristle with citations from Henri Matisse, Pablo Picasso, the Surrealists, and other early-twentieth-century figures."
+Roberta Bernstein, author and Project Director, The Wildenstein Institute, observes: "the crosshatchings are the first Jasper Johns paintings that can be properly called abstract, though they are more like drawings than the gestural abstractions of Jackson Pollock or Jack Tworkovand they bristle with citations from Henri Matisse, Pablo Picasso, the Surrealistsand other early-twentieth-century figures."